pytmg/cli/README.md

 ---

-## About CLI-V2

-It's out of beta!

----

 ## UNIX Usage

 There are *some* issues with Linux and this CLI menu shenanagin, BUT, you can [fork](https://github.com/pytmg/cli/fork) this repository, and make a fix for UNIX Systems!